eloj/radix-sorting/README.md

 ## From the top; Counting sort

-The simplest way to sort an array of integers, without comparisons, is to simply count how many there are of each unique integer, and use those counts to write the result.
+The simplest way to sort an array of integers, without comparing elements, is to simply count how many there are of each unique integer, and use those counts to write the result.

 This is the most basic [counting sort](https://en.wikipedia.org/wiki/Counting_sort).